Best Online Marketplaces to Sell Products

 Amazon is a juggernaut, especially in the United States.
 Featuring hundreds of millions of listings and billions of visits each month, if there is an audience for your products, Amazon captures it.
 However, the platform to sell online is also a very competitive space.

 Currently, Amazon offers two fee models.
-In the first, you do not pay a monthly subscription fee, but you do pay $0.99 per unit sold.
-If you pay the monthly subscription fee of $39.99, you do not need to worry about those per-unit costs.
+With the first, you do not pay a monthly subscription fee, but you do pay a fee per unit sold.
+If you pay the monthly subscription, you do not need to worry about those per-unit costs.
 Which model is best for your company will depend on your evaluation of potential sales.

 One thing to be mindful of with Amazon, when you work with Amazon and especially the Fulfillment by Amazon service, you are helping build Amazon’s brand, not your own.
 That means a long wait before you start seeing loyal customers.